 Each of the 10 en-suite rooms are individually styled and furnished whilst still maintaining the aesthetic allure of the rest of the building.
 Designed with comfort and relaxation in mind, all are fully-equipped with all the necessary modern conveniences one would expect from a hotel of this calibre, including free Wi-Fi access, flat screen TV, work desk, hairdryer and tea & coffee making facilities.
 The majority of rooms also offer stunning views across Loch Lochy and the Great Glen.
 Classic, Superior and family room options are available.

 With, it has been said, "Better food than the top London restaurants and a view to die for", no visit to Corriegour Lodge would be complete without having first sampled the culinary delights offered by their award-winning restaurant.
-Michelin Recommended and a Scottish Tourist Board Eat Scotland award silver winner, the restaurant has an impressive reputation for creating some seriously good food.
+Michelin Recommended, the restaurant has an impressive reputation for creating some seriously good food.
 Utilising the finest quality produce from the rich natural larder of the Scottish Highlands, guests can expect to enjoy an ever-changing menu that includes such sumptuous delights as freshly caught fish, King Scallops, Aberdeen Angus beef, homemade bread and mouth-watering desserts.
 The restaurant itself is equally remarkable, setting the scene with candlelit tables, open log fires and expansive windows looking out over the beautiful surroundings.

 With the harmonious splendour of the Scottish Highlands on its doorstep, the hotel is the perfect venue to host wedding celebrations.
 Steeped in exuberant romanticism, it is sure to inspire a lifetime of joyful memories.